anrputina/ods-anomalydetection/README.md

 Dataset
 ---

-The Dataset in use is available at https://github.com/cisco-ie/telemetry
+The Dataset in use is available here: https://github.com/cisco-ie/telemetry

+Demo
+---

+A demo of the algorithm is available here: https://telemetry.telecom-paristech.fr/